Camillo Benso, Count of Cavour: Prime Minister of Piedmont–Sardinia

 Cavour agreed with Napoleon to cede Savoy and Nice to France, in order to annex Tuscany and Emilia to Piedmont.
 Plebiscites were arranged with huge majorities in all these provinces to approve the changes.
 Cavour managed to convince most that uniting Italy would make up for these territorial losses.
 With this, the first stage of unification was completed.
 It was now up to Garibaldi to overthrow the Bourbon Kingdom of the Two Sicilies and bring southern Italy into Piedmont's control.

 Garibaldi was furious that his birthplace, Nice, had been ceded to France, and wished to recapture the city, but a popular insurrection in Palermo on 4 April 1860 diverted him southward.
 He requested a brigade of Piedmontese to take Sicily, but Cavour refused.
 So instead, Garibaldi raised a force of a thousand (I Mille) redshirt volunteers.
 They landed at Marsala in Sicily on 11 May and won the battles of Calatafimi and Milazzo, gaining control of Sicily.
 Cavour attempted to annex Sicily to Piedmont, but Garibaldi and his comrade Francesco Crispi would not allow it.

 Cavour persuaded Victor Emmanuel to write a letter to Garibaldi, requesting that he not invade the mainland; the letter was indeed sent, but the King secretly wished Garibaldi to invade.
 He wrote another letter asking him to go ahead, but this was apparently never sent.
 Cavour meanwhile attempted to stir up a liberal revolution in Naples, but the populace was unreceptive.
 Garibaldi invaded, attempting to reach Naples quickly before Cavour found a way to stop him.
 On 7 September he entered Naples, at that time the largest city in Italy, and unilaterally declared Victor Emmanuel the King of Italy.
 Garibaldi was now military dictator of southern Italy and Sicily, and he imposed the Piedmontese constitution but publicly demanded that Cavour be removed, which alienated him slightly from Victor Emmanuel.

 Garibaldi was unwilling to stop at this point, and planned an immediate invasion of the Papal States.
 Cavour feared France in that case would declare war to defend the Pope and successfully stopped Garibaldi from initiating his attack.
-Garibaldi had been weakened by the Battle of Volturno, so Cavour quickly invaded the Papal regions of Umbria and Marche.
+Garibaldi had been weakened by the Battle of the Volturno, so Cavour quickly invaded the Papal regions of Umbria and Marche.
 This linked the territories conquered by Piedmont with those taken by Garibaldi.
 The King met with Garibaldi, who handed over control of southern Italy and Sicily, thus uniting Italy.

 The relationship between Cavour and Garibaldi was always fractious: Cavour likened Garibaldi to "a savage" while Garibaldi memorably called Cavour "a low intriguer".